ndimoforaretas/THE-YOUTUBE-BROWSER-APP/README.md

 This App deals with:

 - Handling User events
-- Fetches Data from an exernal API (The YouTube Public free API)
+- Fetches Data from an external API (The YouTube Public free API)
 - How to show a list of records
+- How to play fetched videos
+- Embedding videos

 # HOW IT WORKS: